-Keeping in mind the wide ranging issues related to concentration, competition, economic efficiency, and financial stability of the banking sector, this paper focuses on measuring the degree of competition in the banking system of Pakistan by using a structural approach developed by Panzar-Rosse (1987).
+Keeping the wide ranging issues related to concentration, competition, economic efficiency and financial stability of the banking sector in mind, this paper focuses on measuring the degree of competition in the banking system of Pakistan by using a structural approach developed by Panzar-Rosse (1987).
 The PR H-statistic provides a systematic way to investigate the market structure by using information on observed behavior of firms.
-The estimated PR H-statistic is mapped to market structure by testing hypothesis related to market structure under monopoly, monopolistic competition, and perfect competition.4
+The estimated PR H-statistic is mapped to market structure by testing hypothesis related to market structure under monopoly, monopolistic competition and perfect competition.7

 The paper is organized in five sections.
-The next section discusses the structure of Pakistani banking sector along with traditional measures of concentration.
-Section 3 briefly explains the Panzar and Rosse (PR) technique to measure the degree of competition in the banking sector.
-Section 4 presents the results and comments on their robustness and the last section concludes the paper.
+Section I provides background information and motivation of the paper.
+Section II discusses the structure of Pakistani banking sector along with traditional measures of concentration.
+Section III briefly explains one of the most widely used technique to measure the degree of competition in the banking sector, i.e. Panzar and Rosse (PR) H statistics.
+Section IV presents estimated results and tests of hypotheses.
+This section also comments on the robustness of the results.
+Section V concludes the paper and references are appended at the end.